-- I'm a mechanical engineer, turned designer.
+I'm a mechanical engineer, designer and user-experience researcher.
 I have a Masters in Design from Stanford, and a background in mechanical thing design, CAD and airplane engines.

-- I was the 2nd employee at the AT&T Foundry, where I led innovation projects like an API platform for healthcare and a new experience for enriched texting.
+I was the 2nd employee at the AT&T Foundry, where I led innovation projects like an API platform for healthcare and a underlying 4G technology advancements to support connected vehicles.
 I was also an advocate (internally and externally) for a culture of innovation in one of the largest companies in the US.

-- I currently work at Waymo (previously the Google Self-driving Car Project) as a senior UX Researcher.
+I currently work at Waymo (previously the Google Self-driving Car Project) as a Senior UX Researcher and Manager.
 I'm tasked with ensuring the end-to-end experience of riding in a car that drives itself is safe, fun and empowering.

 My most recent work: